Effects of the Hubbard interaction on the quantum metric

 Both DQM~\cite{Chen-vonGersdorff:2022} and GQM~\cite{Kashihara2023Mar} provide the same quantum metric in the noninteracting limit.
 While this is a crucial check any definition of the quantum metric should satisfy, it is unclear to which extent these approaches agree in the presence of interactions.
 Furthermore, to our knowledge no comparison with a direct calculation of the quantum metric in the presence of interactions, using, e.g., exact diagonalization, has been performed.

 In our work, we analytically and numerically analyze the quantum metric in interacting systems exemplified by a fermionic Creutz ladder~\cite{Creutz1999}.
 We emphasize that our work differs from Ref.~\cite{Salerno-Torma:2023} where a corresponding bosonic system was studied numerically.
 The Creutz ladder is a paradigmatic one-dimensional (1D) model allowing for only two flat bands; other models either have both dispersive and flat bands (e.g., a sawtooth lattice) or have more than two bands (e.g., stub, diamond, and cross lattices).
 The model can be simulated via ultracold atoms in optical lattices~\cite{Mazza-Lewenstein-OpticallatticebasedQuantumSimulator-2012, Junemann2017, Kang2020ExpCreutz}.
 In the analytically accessible flat-band limit, we explicitly show that the DQM and the GQM differ in interacting systems.
-While both approaches deviate from the numerical results obtained via exact diagonalization, the DQM provides a much better fit to the exact diagonalization results compared to the GQM advocated in Ref.~\cite{Kashihara2023Mar}.
-This result persists for flat and dispersive bands suggesting that the DQM provides a more viable definition of the many-body quantum metric.
+While both approaches deviate from the numerical results obtained via exact diagonalization, the DQM provides a much better fit to the exact diagonalization results compared with the GQM advocated in Ref.~\cite{Kashihara2023Mar}.
+This result persists for flat and weakly dispersive bands suggesting that the DQM provides a more viable definition of the many-body quantum metric.
 In addition to these findings, we investigate the manifestation of the interaction effects in the spectral function and the optical conductivity.
 Interactions lead to shifts of the spectral peaks present in the noninteracting system and the appearance of additional peaks in the spectral function away from the bare bands, known as replica bands \cite{Schrodi2021Replica, Chen2024}.